Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-According to AreaSearch's aggregation of ATO data released for financial year 2022, Belmont - Gumdale had a median income among taxpayers of $64,234 and an average level of $97,306.
-These figures are exceptionally high nationally compared to Greater Brisbane levels of $55,645 and $70,500 respectively.
+According to AreaSearch's aggregation of ATO data released for financial year 2022, Belmont - Gumdale SA2 had a median income among taxpayers of $64,234.
+The average income level stood at $97,306.
+Nationally, these figures are exceptionally high compared to Greater Brisbane's levels of $55,645 and $70,520 respectively.
 Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $73,220 (median) and $110,919 (average) as of September 2025.
-According to the Census conducted in 2021, household incomes rank exceptionally high at the 92nd percentile with a weekly income of $2,588.
-Income analysis reveals that the $1,500 - 2,999 bracket dominates with 28.6% of residents (2,260 people), consistent with broader trends across regional levels showing 33.3% in the same category.
+According to the 2021 Census figures, household incomes rank at the 92nd percentile with a weekly income of $2,588.
+Income analysis shows that the $1,500 - 2,999 bracket dominates with 28.6% of residents (2,260 people), consistent with broader trends across regional levels showing 33.3% in the same category.
 Economic strength is evident through 43.2% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
 After housing costs, residents retain 88.5% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income